WoodMaz/family-tree/README.md

 Database:
 * consider whether the database should be changed to SQL
-* consider whether 'Person' should be not in the 'User' document

 Application:
 * create methods for updating and deleting family members